TheChouzanOne/ExtendingAlga/Blog/bfs.md

 ### How will I represent these elements?

 #### The graph
 This is just an adjacency map passed into the function.
-There is not much science here?
+There is not much science here I believe.

 #### Queue
 I did not find an official queue for haskell (probably because of its mutable nature) so I decided to implement it just as a list, where dequeue will work as list deconstruction (`x:xs`) and enqueueing (?) elements to the list will work as a concatenation (`++`).
 I know this last part will be expensive, but I did not want to focus on efficiency yet.